bpmc-group/bpmc/README.md

 ### Project Shutdown

-To exit the web page, close the tab on the browser or exit the browser.

 To stop the server, press Ctrl-c  (the break command)

+Verify the server has stopped by trying to reload the web page.
+If it gives an error message, the server has stopped and you can close your tab in the browser.